luohaoliu/interview-question-practice/SQL_concept_review.md

 The following SQL statement copies "Suppliers" into "Customers" (fill all columns):

 INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) SELECT SupplierName, ContactName, Address, City, PostalCode, Country FROM Suppliers;

+The SQL CASE Statement

+The CASE statement goes through conditions and returns a value when the first condition is met.
+Once a condition is true, it will stop reading and return the result.
+If no conditions are true, it returns the value in the ELSE clause.
+If there is no ELSE part and no conditions are true, it returns NULL.